Immortality, Inc.

-Immortality, Inc. is a 1959 science fiction novel by American writer Robert Sheckley.
-It is also his first novel.
-A striking concept in the novel is its description of random killings of strangers by people who intend to die.
-The novel remains one of Sheckley's most popular and critically acclaimed.
-The serialised form (published under the title Time Killer in the magazine Galaxy Science Fiction) was nominated for the Hugo Award for Best Novel the same year it was released (1959).
-The novel has been released in 51 editions since Its initial publication, with the latest being released in 2014 as an e-book.
+Immortality, Inc. is a 1959 science fiction novel by American writer Robert Sheckley, originally published in a shorter form in 1958 as Immortality Delivered.
+It was Sheckley's first novel and remains one of his most popular and critically acclaimed.
+The serialised form published under the title Time Killer in the magazine Galaxy Science Fiction was nominated for the Hugo Award for Best Novel the same year it was released (1959).
+The novel has been re-released in more than 50 editions since its initial publication, including a 2014 e-book.

 Premise and plot

 The novel starts with its protagonist, Thomas Blaine, waking in an operating room during the procedure to give him a new host body and thus a new life.
 He is then soon conscious and aware of the fact he is living in the year 2110, a result of his mind being transferred into a new host body and the procedure completed.
 He must then learn to live with his new circumstances, as his last living moments were in 1958 and an existential struggle ensues with the new world he now finds himself living in.